Yumi S- SIPA

 Personal Details

-Focus Areas: Inequality, Social policy, Global leadership development, and East Asian studies.
+Focus Areas: Inequality, Social Policy, East Asian Studies, and Leadership Development.

-Dr. Yumiko Shimabukuro is an award-winning educator with expertise in social policy and global leadership development at Columbia University’s School of International and Public Affairs (SIPA).
-She is the founding director of the Urban and Social Policy Program for the Executive MPA and a core faculty member of the Picker Center for Executive Education.
-She is also the Co-Founder of the Center on Japanese Economy and Business’ Japanese Management Leadership Program at the Columbia Business School.
+Dr. Yumiko Shimabukuro is an award-winning author and educator with expertise in social welfare policy, poverty, East Asian studies, and global leadership development at Columbia University’s School of International and Public Affairs (SIPA).
+She is the founding director of the Urban and Social Policy Program for the Executive MPA and the Co-Founder of the Center on Japanese Economy and Business’ Japanese Management Leadership Program at the Columbia Business School.

-Dr. Shimabukuro’s international and inclusive pedagogical methods are featured in her book project, Transferable Teaching Skills: The Essential Strategies for Any Classroom (under contract with Oxford University Press).
-Continually inspired by her students’ aspirations and challenges, her visually rich professional development book, Dream Rut: Navigating Your Path Forward reveals new insights into why people get stuck while chasing their dreams and how to move forward through visual aids and self-reflective prompts.
-Shimabukuro is the recipient of the Harvard University’s Derek C. Bok Teaching Excellence Award for undergraduate teaching and Columbia University’s Outstanding Teaching Award for graduate-level courses at SIPA.
+Dr. Shimabukuro is the recipient of the Harvard Teaching Excellence Award and the Columbia University-SIPA Outstanding Teaching Award.
+Her international and inclusive pedagogical methods are featured in her book project, Transferable Teaching Skills: The Essential Strategies for Any Classroom (under contract with Oxford University Press).
+Continually inspired by her students’ aspirations and challenges, her award-winning professional development book, Dream Rut: Navigating Your Path Forward, reveals new insights into why people get stuck while chasing their dreams and how to move forward through visual aids and self-reflective prompts.

 Before joining academia, Shimabukuro served in various capacities in investment banking and the non-profit sector, working on issues ranging from financial product innovation to sustainable development practices.
-She received an MIA in International Economic Policy from Columbia University, a PhD from the Department of Political Science at MIT specializing in the political economy of redistribution, and a Post-Doctoral Fellowship from Harvard University.
+She received an MIA in International Economic Policy from Columbia University, a PhD from the Department of Political Science at MIT specializing in the political economy of redistribution in East Asia, and a Post-Doctoral Fellowship from Harvard University.

 Education